engineyard/ey-docs/pages/upgrading-free-trial-to-full-account.md

 ###Booting and Verifying your Environment

 Click **Boot This Configuration** and your instances will begin to boot.
-Your browser will return you to the dashboard and you will see status messages about the progress of the boot process.
+Your browser will return you to the Dashboard and you will see status messages about the progress of the boot process.
 After this is done, you can click the HTTP button associated with your new environment to verify your application is up and running.